Including how to teach your child the value of money

 When the kids are older give the kids some money independence.
 This could come in two ways.

 You could give them any pocket money on their own debit card.
 This means that they can spend their money when they are out and about plus they get statements – which means they can track their money and see how they spent it over the month.
+There are some great digital banking for kids and teens options around.

 - Money Saver: This is How we Saved Over One Thousands Pounds in a Year